 ‘So there I am, sat in my car, in the dark, listening to the rain hammer down on the roof, when I thought I saw something dart past the passenger-side window.

-‘It was a just a shape, I didn’t get a good look at it.
+‘Just a shape, I didn’t get a good look at it.

 ‘Then it happened again, on my side, something dark running by the window.
 I’d barely turned to look when something banged on the passenger door.
-It sounded like something had ‘slapped’ it.
+It sounded like something ‘slapped’ it.
 And then again on my side.
 And another and another.

 ‘It was happening all over the car, bangs on the side and the windows.
 I could make out what looked like little hands on the glass.